Nations of the New Era

 - Main article: Andor

-Andor is a landlocked monarchy, always ruled by a queen, who is usually followed by her daughter, though this technically must be ratified by a majority of the leading nineteen houses.
-It is a wealthy nation, though like most nations, claims more land than it actually controls
+Andor is a landlocked monarchy always ruled by a queen, who is usually followed by her daughter, though this technically must be ratified by a majority of the leading nineteen houses.
+It is a wealthy and expansive nation, though like most nations, it claims more land than it actually controls.

 - Arad Doman

 Arad Doman is a nation on the western coast.
 The king is chosen by the Council of Merchants, who also have the power to remove him if necessary.
 It fell into chaos with the Seanchan pressing when Graendal began abducting leading nobles and the White Tower secreted out the king, Alsalam.